cspista/mbed6_usbHID_PWM/README.md

 ### Using with Python script

-Another possibility is the usage of Python (we have to install the pywinusb helper module) The following Python script is a console application which provides a menu for controlling the USB communication with the mbed card.
+Another possibility is the usage of Python (Besides Python we have to install the **pywinusb** helper module as well) The following Python script is a console application which provides a menu for controlling the USB communication with the mbed card.